-The Respondent has no rights or legitimate interests in respect of the disputed domain name.
+The Respondent has no rights or legitimate interests in respect of the disputed domain names.
 According to the Croatia Airlines d.d. v.
-Modern Empire Internet Ltd., WIPO Case No. D2003-0455 concerning <croatiaairlines.com>, the Complainant is required to make out a prima facie case that the Respondent lacks rights or legitimate interests.
-Once such prima facie case is made, the Respondent carries the burden of demonstrating rights or legitimate interests in the domain name.
+Modern Empire Internet Ltd., WIPO Case No. D2003-0455 concerning croatiaairlines.com, the Complainant is required to make out a prima facie case that the Respondent lacks rights or legitimate interests.
+Once such prima facie case is made, the Respondent carries the burden of demonstrating rights or legitimate interests in the domain names.
 If the Respondent fails to do so, the Complainant is deemed to have satisfied paragraph 4(a)(ii) of the UDRP.
-The Complainant asserts that the Respondent is not identified in the Whols database as the disputed domain name.
+The Complainant asserts that the Respondent is not identified in the Whols database as the disputed domain names.
 The Respondent is not known to the Complainant and is not affiliated with nor authorized by the Complainant in any way.
 The Complainant does not carry out any activity with, nor has any business with, the Respondent.
-Neither a license nor an authorization has been granted to the Respondent to make any use of the Complainant's trademark BOURSORAMA, or to apply for registration of the disputed domain name.
-The disputed domain name resolves to a login page spoofing the Complainant's official customer access.
-Consequently, it is used to illegally impersonate the Complainant and this any use of the disputed domain name by Respondent is illegitimate.
+Neither a license nor an authorization has been granted to the Respondent to make any use of the Complainant's trademark BOURSORAMA, or to apply for registration of the disputed domain names.
+The disputed domain names resolve to a login page spoofing the Complainant's official customer access.
+Consequently, the disputed domain names used to illegally impersonate the Complainant and thus any use of the disputed domain names by Respondent is illegitimate.

-The domain name was registered and is being used in bad faith.
-The disputed domain name includes the well-known and distinctive trademark BOURSORAMA.
-Besides, the addition of the term "client" cannot be coincidental, as it directly refers to the Complainant's official customer access and misdirects web traffic by using a spoofed website.
-When Internet users type in their login details on the website in the erroneous assumption that this is an official website of the Complainant, there is a strong likelihood that the Respondent or any third parties will use this information for illegitimate activity like phishing and identity theft.
+The domain names were registered and are being used in bad faith.
+The disputed domain names include the well-known and distinctive trademark BOURSORAMA.
+Besides, the addition of the terms "client" and "logins" cannot be coincidental, as they directly refer to the Complainant's official customer access and misdirects web traffic by using a spoofed website for "clients" and "logins".
+When Internet users type in their login details on the websites in the erroneous assumption that they are on official websites of the Complainant, there is a strong likelihood that the Respondent or any third parties will use this information for illegitimate activity like phishing and identity theft.
 Such misleading behavior is indicative of bad faith within the meaning of paragraph 4(b)(iv) of the Policy, on the part of the Respondent and use of a domain name to pass oneself off as a complainant in furtherance of a phishing scheme is evidence of bad faith registration and use under Policy 4(b)(iii) and (iv).